How to Memorize Scripture

 We know the prospect of memorizing can be daunting and overwhelming.
 As Marquis Laughlin quipped: "Most Scripture memory plans live on Someday Island."
 If you’re serious about treasuring God’s Word in your heart (and here’s why we hope that you are!), you’re going to need a memory plan to make it happen.

-We’re committed to helping you solve the “what” and “how” of Scripture memory with free and low-cost resources.
+We’re committed to helping you solve the “why” and “how” of Scripture memory with free and low-cost resources.
 We’ve put together some suggestions and resources below to help you get started whether you’re looking for a memory plan for yourself, your family, your church, or your homeschool program.

 As parents and grandparents, it’s imperative that we pass on God’s truth to the next generation.
 This includes verbally teaching our children what the Bible says.
 But it also means living out biblical principles through our words and actions.